 A pet is a family member.
-You wouldn’t dream of sending a family member abroad without learning all you need to know about the transport process and what to expect on arrival.
-Pet shipping services like CitizenShipper take the heat off the pet owner by making sure you understand how the process works and what ensures your pet is safe.
-This is a handy on-estop guide on how to ship your pet internationally in the safest possible way.
+You wouldn’t dream of sending a family member abroad without learning all you need to know about the pet transport process and what to expect on arrival.
+Pet travel services like CitizenShipper take the heat off the pet owner by making sure you understand how the process works and what ensures your pet is safe.
+This is a handy on-estop guide on shipping pets internationally in the safest possible way.

 On CitizenShipper’s online marketplace most pet transports are domestic, but there is some demand for international shipping as well.
 Every now and then, we get questions on how to ship a pet internationally.
 Pet owners and breeders are used to the way things are done in the States, but we’ve prepared these guidelines to help them adjust to international pet relocation.

-Whether cruising the Mediteranean with your mastiff or taking your tabby around the world, read on to find everything you need to know about how to ship your pet internationally!
+Whether cruising the Mediterranean with your mastiff or taking your tabby around the world, read on to find everything you need to know about how to ship your pet internationally!

 Things to keep in mind when moving pets overseas

 Depending on your destination, there could be significant obstacles to pet shipping abroad.
 Each country has its own set of import requirements when it comes to animals.
-A licenced American vet should be able to provide you with the necessary certification, but there really is no guarantee.
+A licensed American vet should be able to provide you with the necessary certification for the pet travel, but there really is no guarantee.
 Rabies and vaccination certificates could be just a jumping-off point.

 Some countries require blood titer tests as far as three months prior to entry.
 Others might keep your pets quarantined for days before they can clear customs.
 Click here for a more detailed description of how countries are classified for this purpose.
 It’s worth taking a look to verify whether your pet has had all the right vaccines.
 A vet will easily be able to tell you, but we’ll get to that a little later!